plewis/plewis.github.io/phylogenetics/phylogenetics2022.md

 :hibiscus: Reeves, J. H. 1992.
 Heterogeneity in the substitution process of amino acid sites of proteins coded for by mitochondrial DNA.
 Journal of Molecular Evolution 35:17-31. (+I among-site rate heterogeneity model)

-Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., & Rasnitsyn, A. P. 2012.
-A total-evidence approach to dating with fossils, applied to the early radiation of the hymenoptera.
-Systematic Biology 61(6):973–999.
+:hibiscus: Ronquist, F., Klopfstein, S., Vilhelmsen, L., Schulmeister, S., Murray, D. L., and Rasnitsyn, A. P. 2012.
+[A total-evidence approach to dating with fossils, applied to the early radiation of the Hymenoptera.](http://doi.org/10.1093/sysbio/sys058) Systematic Biology 61(6):973–999.
 (Tip dating)

 :hibiscus: Rzhetsky, A., and Nei, M. 1992.
 Statistical properties of the ordinary least-squares, generalized least-squares, and minimum-evolution methods of phylogenetic inference.
 Journal of Molecular Evolution 35: 367-375.